PurwadhikaDev/KingsmanGroup_DTI_01_FinalProject/README.md

    - Without any model, the bank incurs a high marketing cost with uncertain returns.
 However, with the machine learning model, the bank can target high-potential customers, maximizing the returns on each marketing euro spent.

 2. **Machine Learning Impact:**
-   - The model being used is the LGBM model, which has been fine-tuned to optimize its predictive performance.
+   - The model being used is the LightGBM, which has been fine-tuned to optimize its predictive performance.
 LightGBM was selected because it outperformed other models in model benchmarking
    - After training the LightGBM model, its performance is validated through A/B testing.
 With ML inference, before anything else, before performing any machine learning inference, the dataset is carefully prepared and split.
 Specifically, 20% of the data is allocated to create the Control and Treatment groups
    - From the Treatment and Control groups, a random sample of 1000 customers is selected for testing
    - The **machine learning model** identified customers who are more likely to make deposits, resulting in a **Treatment Group** conversion rate of **20.10%** compared to the **Control Group** rate of **2.10%**.